Send the link below via email or IMCopy

 Learn how to deescalate (calm down) your anger.
 Take a look at the

+Take every opportunity to tell and show people you are grateful for them, even if in a small way.
 Hold hands with your love.... a lot.
 In the car, on the street, at a concert.
-One day, possibly unexpectedly, that hand won't be there any more and you'll be glad you did.
+Everyone you know, one day, will be gone, and one day, unexpectedly, that hand won't be there any more.

 Instead of using drugs or alcohol